Summer Undergraduate Internship Program in Clinical and Translational Research

 - The internship program applications are found under “Perelman School of Medicine Masters Programs”

 Materials required for a completed application include:

-- Application form - includes statement of personal interests and goals
+- Statement of personal interests and goals

-- Official copy of transcript
+- Unofficial copy of transcript

 Statement of personal interests and goals

 The personal statement should provide information regarding the student's interests and career goals.
 A discussion of scientific or clinical interests is important, of course, but that of other interests and experiences is useful as well.
 The CTSA leadership is most interested in how an exposure to clinical and translational sciences, such as that offered by the internship, relates to educational and career objectives.
 Students may, if they wish, describe areas of potential topics for the internship in the statement, but this is not necessary as interests will be fully explored following acceptance.
 The statement should be 500–1000 words.

 Letters of recommendation should be provided by two individuals familiar with the student's academic capabilities and potential for work in a biomedical setting.
 The recommendations should be uploaded by the recommenders to the application system.
 Students will have the ability to send the link within the system.

 The application closes Friday, February 9, 2018.
 Applications will be evaluated by CTSA leadership in consultation with the relevant undergraduate institution.
 Applicants will be notified by the end of March regarding the selection committee's decision.